-While it won’t differ much from a typical credit score, FICO uses a different set of standards and focuses more on your ability to repay a car loan than, say, a mortgage or credit card.
+The FICO score isn’t much different from a typical credit score, but it is based on different standards.
+It focuses more on your ability to repay a car loan than, say, a mortgage or credit card.

 If you have excellent credit, the FICO Auto Score won’t matter much when determining your rate.
 However, if you have average or poor credit, minor differences can make a big difference when lenders determine your interest rate.

 Average Auto Loan Rates by Credit Score

 Because FICO doesn’t share or sell the FICO Auto Score to consumers, it’s only possible to show the average auto loan rates using a typical credit score.

-While this is not as accurate as the credit score used by those in the auto industry, it gives you a close approximation of the average interest rate when purchasing a car.
+It’s not as accurate as the credit score used by those in the auto industry.
+However, it gives you a close approximation of the average interest rate when purchasing a car.

-Credit scores range from 300 to 850, and auto loan rates are slightly higher if you purchase a new car versus a used car.
+The FICO credit score range is from 300 to 850, and auto loan rates are slightly higher if you purchase a new car versus a used car.
 Below are the average auto loan rates for new and used cars based on each credit score range and a 20% trade-in or down payment.